 Psychotherapy is a general term for a range of different types of therapy, such as:

-- Cognitive-behavioral therapy —focuses on how thoughts affect feelings and behavior
+- Cognitive behavioral therapy —focuses on how thoughts affect feelings and behavior and altering those thoughts

-- Interpersonal therapy—focuses on interaction with others and current relationship problems
+- Interpersonal therapy—focuses on improving interaction with others and current relationship problems

 - Psychodynamic therapy—focuses on childhood experiences, internal conflicts, and problematic thoughts or feelings about yourself

 The emphasis is on the relationship between patient and therapist.
 The goal is to reduce symptoms and improve functioning.

 Reasons for Therapy